sourcegraph/sourcegraph-public-snapshot/doc/admin/external_service/github.md

 > WARNING: In addition to the prerequisite token scopes, the account attached to the token must actually have the same level of access to the relevant resources that you are trying to grant.
 For example:
 >
-> - If read access to repositories is required (e.g. in order to clone the repos for search), the token must have `repo` scope *and* the token's account must have read access to the relevant repositories.
+> - If read access to repositories is required, the token must have `repo` scope *and* the token's account must have read access to the relevant repositories.
 This can happen by being directly granted read access to repositories, being on a team with read access to the repository, and so on.
 > - If write access to repositories is required, the token must have `repo` scope *and* the token's account must have write access to all repositories.
-This can happen by being added as a direct contributor, being on a team with write access to the repository, being an admin for the repository's organization, and so on.
-> - If write access to the repositories is required for a [repository-centric permissions sync](../repo/permissions.md#background-permissions-syncing) the token must have `repo` scope *and* the token's account must have write access to all repositories.
 This can happen by being added as a direct contributor, being on a team with write access to the repository, being an admin for the repository's organization, and so on.
 > - If write access to organizations is required, the token must have `write:org` scope *and* the token's account must have write access for all organizations.
 This can happen by being an admin in all relevant organizations.
 >
 > Learn more about how the GitHub API is used in the corresponding feature documentation.